TIP-EleNa/elevation-based-navigation/README.md

 heroku open
 ```

-## Contributing

-We use [Trunk Based Development](https://trunkbaseddevelopment.com/) for developing.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/TIP-EleNa/elevation-based-navigation/tags).